-The planning and design of facilities shall be at a human scale for the needs and comfort of all people, with due consideration of issues such as street design and width, lane width, desired motorist operating speed, hierarchy of streets, mode balance, and connectivity.
+Facilities shall be planned and designed for the needs and comfort of all people, with due consideration of issues such as street design and width, lane width, desired motorist operating speed, hierarchy of streets, mode balance, and connectivity.

 The City shall require accommodations for all modes of transportation to continue use the road safely and efficiently during any construction or repair activities that may infringe upon the right-of-way and/or sidewalk.